Chorsu Bazaar: Overview

 Chorsu Bazaar is located across the street from Chorsu Station of the Tashkent Metro, near Kukeldosh Madrasah.
-"Chorsu" is a word from the Persian language, meaning "crossroads" or "four streams".
+"Chorsu" is a word from the Persian, meaning "crossroads" or "four streams".
 Kukeldash Madrasah, built around 1570, is located at the edge of the bazaar.
 The modern building and the characteristic blue dome were designed by Vladimir Azimov, Sabir Adylov et al. in 1980, as a late example of Soviet Modernism style.